dobots/scenario_runner/scenarios/README.md

 ```

+## Steps to create your own scenario
+-create an xml description
+-create a cpp file
+- register each custom node and include its library
+- add to CMakeLists

-## Template to create your own custom functions
+## Steps to create your custom node function for a scenario
+- show 2 examples and walkthrough, the colourful image from previous presentations